Rominou34/papillon/Guidelines.md

 #### 3.2.1 The light source

 To have consistent shadows, the light source must always be positionned at the same point.
-The light source for Papillon UI will come from the top top left, hence all shadows must have an `Y offset` equal to the `z-height` parameter, and a `x offset` equald to `2 * zèheight`
+The light source for Papillon UI will come from the top top left, hence all shadows must have an `Y offset` equal to the `z-height` parameter, and a `x offset` equald to `2 * z-height`
 For example:
 * An element on the z-plan 1: `box-shadow: 1px 2px ...`
 * An element on the z-plan 3: `box-shadow: 3px 6px ...`